buhlerja/QuestsApp/README.md

 The app uses Firebase Authentication to manage user sign-in.
 Users can log in using one of three supported methods:
 1. Sign in with Google
 2. Sign in with Apple
 3. Username and Password.
-Traditional email/password login is also supported, enabling users to register and sign in using custom credentials.
+Enables users to register and sign in using custom credentials.
 Firebase handles password hashing, security, and session management.

 To view the Authentication user interface code, go to Quests/Core Files/Authentication.